baodai1207/user-auth-server-side/README.md

 ## Server side
+#### Components:
+1. index.js: Deployed express server API
+2. keyfile.json: Content firebase json key
+3. twilio.js: Generated message from twilio API
+4. users.js: route and router setup

+In the project directory:

+You will need to create .env file that include TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN to send the access code to user.

+There is a file called .env_base which you can setup your own .env file

-In the project directory, you can run:
+Then you can run:

 ### `npm start`